mjoblin/vibin/README.md

 > The REST API can be ignored by most users.

 `vibin` exposes a REST API.
-When `vibin serve` is running, the REST API documentation can be found at `http://hostname:8080/docs`.
+When `vibin serve` is running, the REST API documentation can be found at `http://hostname:8080/docs` with the API endpoints being found under `http://hostname:8080/api`.
 The API documentation is interactive.

 ![Swagger]